SANDBOX/Sandbox Functions

 • lightweight control endpoints

-• HTTP handlers that should resume a paused or cleaned sandbox on demand
+• HTTP handlers that should resume a paused sandbox on demand

 • handlers that return normal HTTP responses, SSE streams, or WebSocket messages